DocsTracking MethodsWarehouse Connectors

 What will be the cost impact of this on my DWH?

-In short, very little.
-There are 3 major aspects of DWH cost: storage, compute, and network egress.
+There are 3 aspects of DWH cost: network egress, storage, and compute.

-• Storage: None.
-We don't store anything additional in your warehouse, so there are no extra storage costs.
+• Storage: Append and Full syncs do not store any additional data in your warehouse, so there are no extra storage costs.
+Mirror tracks changes using warehouse-specific functionality that can affect warehouse storage costs:

-How can I get help setting up a warehouse sync?
+How can I get help setting up a warehouse connector?

 Reach out to our team — we’re happy to walk you through the set up.
 If you bring a data engineer who has credentials to access your warehouse, it takes < 10 minutes to get up and running.